w3c/wai-bcase/index.md

 -   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls were initially meant to include those with a disability, and all have found a much broader application.[^4]

--   Driverless cars, so promising for the independence of blind people, are projected to also help solve traffic fatalities and congestion.
+-   Driverless cars, so promising for the independence of people who are blind, are projected to also help solve traffic fatalities and congestion.

--   Research and development of the artificial retina project to help restore sight for blind participants may also help future robots with real-time image-processing systems, effectively enabling them to "see." [^3]
+-   Research and development of the artificial retina project to help restore sight for participants who are blind may also help future robots with real-time image-processing systems, effectively enabling them to "see." [^3]

 Accessible design is by its nature flexible, allowing content to faithfully render across a broad spectrum of devices, platforms, assistive technologies, and operating systems.
 In physical environments, everyone takes advantage of lower curbs, automatic door openers, ramps, and other features provided for disability access.
 On the web, accessibility features become options that are also often used more widely.